UCL/2023-03-09-UCL-DasH/setup/index.md

 * [`environment_apple_m.yml`](environment_apple_m.yml) if you are using a new apple mac M1 or M2

 ### Install
+If you have a Mac M1 or M2 chip, you first need to tell conda that you want to look for M1 and M2 versions first instead of Intel chip versions.
+Open up the `.condarc` file in your home directory in a text editor and add the following line to the file:
+    ~~~
+    subdirs: osx-arm64
+    ~~~
+Then save the file and close the text editor.

 If you are using **Linux** or **Mac**, find the directory where you downloaded the installation script
     and run the command from the shell.
     ~~~